WG-Forge/Team-Segfault/README.md

 ### Running

-Set the project workspace to the folder which contains main.py, start the Python virtual environment, and follow the on-screen instructions!
+Set the project workspace to the folder which contains main.py, start the Python virtual environment (if you are using an IDE), or just start the game by running the command `py .\main.py` with the project root as your current directory, and follow the on-screen instructions!

 Python 3.11 <= is required.

+Make sure to install all the required packages in **requirements.txt**.

 ### Running without the menu/debugging